rharff/hand-gesture-mouse-control/README.md

 * Finger gesture recognition model(TFLite)
 * Learning data for hand sign recognition and notebook for learning
 * Learning data for finger gesture recognition and notebook for learning
+* Enhanced Functionality: Mouse Control
+A key additional feature of this repository is its ability to convert hand gesture recognition data into functionality for controlling the mouse on your PC.
+This enables intuitive, gesture-based cursor control.

 # Installation
 * Install conda first